dhirendrakumar9032/dhirendrakumar9032/README.md

 ## 🚀 About Me

-- 👨‍ I'm a passionate Frontend Engineer at Qapita Fintech India Pvt Ltd, specializing in creating dynamic and user-friendly web applications.
-My journey in the tech world revolves around designing and implementing visually appealing and functionally robust solutions that cater to the evolving needs of users.
+- I'm a passionate Frontend Engineer at Qapita Fintech India Pvt Ltd, where I specialize in creating dynamic, user-friendly web applications.
+My expertise lies in designing and implementing visually appealing and functionally robust solutions that cater to the evolving needs of users.
+With a strong foundation in React, JavaScript, HTML, CSS, and TypeScript, I am dedicated to delivering high-quality, intuitive interfaces.
+My journey in the tech world is driven by a commitment to continuous learning and improvement, ensuring I stay at the forefront of industry trends and technologies to provide the best possible user experience.

 - 🌱 I’m currently learning **System Design, Deep Diving into Performance Optiomization,Next.js.**

 - 📫 How to reach me **dhirendra9032@gmail.com**